 Tips

-• Always check your messages for grammar and spelling errors, as well-polished texts look professional and confident.
+Always check grammar and spelling errors of your messages, as well-polished texts look professional and confident.

 Wrapping Up